 - taking action to enable all children to have the best outcomes

-If you have a safeguarding concern, please contact Mrs Ford on 01778 422288 option 2 or email: [email protected] and she will be able to direct your concern to our Designated Safeguarding Lead or our Deputy Designated Safeguarding Lead.
+If you have a safeguarding concern, please contact Mrs Ford on 01778 422288 option 2 or Ms Leftley-Gynn on 01778 422 244 ext 254 or email: [email protected] and they will be able to direct your concern to our Designated Safeguarding Lead or our Deputy Designated Safeguarding Leads.
 If your concern is regarding a child being in immediate danger, please call the Police (999).

 Bourne Grammar School’s Designated Safeguarding Lead is: